nyc-crh/site/content/topics/joyful-struggle/camp-jened/_index.md

 {{% read-more %}}

-Camp Jened was the first camp of its kind in the United States designed for disabled young people, like Steven, as campers.
-Jened opened in 1953 so that disabled children, teens, and adults could enjoy an outdoors, rural, summer camp experience.
+Camp Jened was the first camp of its kind in the United States designed for Disabled young people, like Steven, as campers.
+Jened opened in 1953 so that Disabled children, teens, and adults could enjoy an outdoors, rural, summer camp experience.
 Many of the activities Steven and fellow campers recalled were common for children who went to summer camps, but most summer camps at the time excluded Disabled students.[^2]

-In the 1950s many disabled young people lived in institutions.
+In the 1950s many Disabled young people lived in institutions.
 Those who did not were often denied access to school and recreational programs.
 Legal protections for Disabled students like the Education for All Handicapped Children Act (1975) and the Americans with Disabilities Act (1990) were not yet law.[^3]

 Leona Burger and Honora Rubenstein—who had worked in special education and with children who had cerebral palsy—co-founded Camp Jened with support from other campers’ parents and the United Cerebral Palsy organization.[^4]